paysuper/paysuper-docs/content/docs/payments/live.md

 bookToc: true
 ---

-# PaySuper Checkout integration checklist
+# Unlimint Game Services Checkout integration checklist
 ***

-When you’re done with PaySuper Checkout integration and are thinking about going live, we suggest you refer to the points below to check that you've covered all the significant steps.
+When you’re done with Unlimint Game Services Checkout integration and are thinking about going live, we suggest you refer to the points below to check that you've covered all the significant steps.

 ## Complete the Company onboarding